 For those who didn’t know.
 Chili is a staple of Tex-Mex cuisine.
 It is not as many believe a typically Mexican dish.
 It originates in the US and is Texas’ official dish.

 There are different variations of this famous dish.
 Some with beans, some without.
 Some with tomatoes, some without … The one thing most of the different chilis have in common is that their main ingredients are ground beef and of course chili powder.

 However, my version has two interesting twists.
-One is that I added tons of veggies so it fits the Green Healthy Cooking crowd.
-And two, I made it in my Instant Pot to speed up the process.
+First of all, I added tons of vegetables so it fits the Green Healthy Cooking crowd.
+Second, I made it in my Instant Pot to speed up the process.